openzipkin-attic/docker-zipkin/README.md

 ### Cassandra

-The docker-compose configuration can be extended to use MySQL instead of Cassandra, using the `docker-compose-mysql.yml` file.
+The docker-compose configuration can be extended to use Cassandra instead of MySQL, using the `docker-compose-cassandra.yml` file.
 That file employs [docker-compose overrides](https://docs.docker.com/compose/extends/#multiple-compose-files) to swap out one storage container for another.